 - The sufficiency of the community's water supply.

 You also may pay less if there is a fire hydrant near the home -- typically within 1,000 feet, Worters says.

 3. Surprise!
 An insurer cannot cancel your homeowners policy without good reason.

-Homeowners insurance companies cannot cancel a policy that has been active for more than 60 days except in very specific circumstances, including when the insured party:
+Homeowners insurance companies cannot cancel a homeowner insurance policy that has been active for more than 60 days except in very specific circumstances, including when the insured party:

 - Fails to pay the premium.

 - Commits fraud.